Meow-Universal-Recovery-Project/.github/profile/README.md

 We welcome contributions from the community!
 If you would like to contribute, please fork the repository, create a branch, and submit a pull request.
 Ensure that your changes follow the project's coding guidelines and add documentation where necessary.

+## Donate

+We don't accept donations.
+Instead, please consider giving to a charity, such as https://www.cats.org.uk/donate.

 ## Credits

 - **TWRP (Team Win Recovery Project)** for their foundational work in the Android recovery space.